When is Ramadan 2026? Find out here

 Ramadan is nearly here!

-Throughout the blessed month, Muslims reflect deeply, engage in sincere prayer and seek closeness to Allah, especially during the blessed night of Laylatul Qadr (also written Laylat al-Qadr), which is described in the Quran as better than a thousand months.
-Before Eid, every Muslim who is able to must give Zakat-al-Fitr (Fitrana), ensuring that vulnerable families and those living in poverty can also celebrate this special time.
+Throughout the blessed month, Muslims reflect deeply, engage in sincere prayer and seek closeness to Allah, especially during the blessed night of Layla al Qadr 2026.
+Before Eid, every Muslim who is able to must give Zakat-al-Fitr (Fitrana), ensuring that vulnerable families and those living in poverty can also take part in celebrations during this special time.

 As we prepare to welcome Ramadan once again, we say Ramadan Mubarak to communities around the world.
 May this blessed month bring mercy, unity, forgiveness and strengthened community bonds through compassion, generosity and heartfelt prayer.
 Ameen.